frontenddogma/web-development-glossary/manuscript/v.md

 Virtual Machine Monitor
 : → Hypervisor

+Virtual Private Cloud
+: An on-demand configurable pool of shared computing resources allocated within a public cloud environment, providing a certain level of isolation between the different organizations using the resources.
+The isolation between one VPC organization and all other users of the same cloud (other VPC organizations as well as other public cloud users) is usually achieved through allocation of a private IP subnet and a virtual communication construct (such as a VLAN or a set of encrypted communication channels) per user.
+In a VPC, the respective isolation is accompanied with a VPN function that secures remote access of the organization to VPC resources.
+A VPC is most commonly used in the context of cloud Infrastructure as a Service (IaaS).&nbsp;[†](#w-vpc)

 Virtual Private Network
 : An extension of a private network across a public network, enabling users to send and receive data across shared or public networks as if their computing devices were directly connected to the private network.
 Applications running on a computing device (e.g., a laptop, desktop, or smartphone) across a VPN may therefore benefit from the functionality, security, and management of the private network.
 Encryption is a common, though not an inherent, part of a VPN connection.&nbsp;[†](#w-vpn)